barrett370/Y4-Diss/research/logs/week8.md

 By calculating infeasible route sections as the distance between 2 intersects between an individual and a obstacle, I can penalise solutions where such a distance is non-zero.

 The results can be seen in Figure 3.
-These results are seen after just a single generation with the best soluton having approximately 8% lower fitness than the pythagorian route.
+These results are seen after just a single generation with the best solution having approximately 8% lower fitness than the Pythagorean route.

 ![Obstacle avoidance](./images/obstacleavoidance.png)

+I have now moved on to initial parameter tweaking in order to get the best performance from these basic operators.
+I have been testing different weightings for infeasible and high proximity routes, I need to make sure they are never the best solution but not penalise them too much so that solutions near them in the search space are never explored; the optimal solution could very well be close to an infeasible one.